This post is sponsored by Miraj Stories Use the link above for the discount.

 A collection of 8 short stories that offer a glimpse into the daily lives of Muslim children around the world.
-Adapted from the book ‘Muslim Child: A Collection of Short Stories and Poems’ by Rukhsana Khan – like I love Eid, Azeezah’s first fast, Fajr, the year of the elephant, lost at hajj etc. You can listen to a sample HERE.
+Adapted from the book ‘Muslim Child: A Collection of Short Stories and Poems’ by Rukhsana Khan – like I love Eid, Azeeza’s first fast, Fajr, the year of the elephant, lost at hajj, etc. You can listen to a sample HERE.

 5) Leyla the sparrow

 It’s a very cute story – told from the perspective of a bird whose children she deeply loves.
-It is based around the following hadith:
+It is based on the following hadith: